brando90/snap-cluster-setup/README.md

 This is where you learn that imports "run" the code they import and that `__name__ == "__main__":` is the code that is run only when you explicitly run this file.
 This python specific.
 I personally use  [`__name__ == "__main__":`](https://www.google.com/search?q=what+is+__name__+%3D%3D+__main__+in+python&rlz=1C5CHFA_enUS741US741&oq=what+is+__name__+in+python&gs_lcrp=EgZjaHJvbWUqCAgDEAAYFhgeMgkIABBFGDkYgAQyCAgBEAAYFhgeMggIAhAAGBYYHjIICAMQABgWGB4yCAgEEAAYFhgeMggIBRAAGBYYHjIICAYQABgWGB4yCAgHEAAYFhgeMggICBAAGBYYHjIICAkQABgWGB7SAQg2MzUwajBqN6gCALACAA&sourceid=chrome&ie=UTF-8) to put code for unit tests (but really you can do whatever you want).

+## Installing Pytorch and Cuda
+Usually installing pytorch can be non-trivial.
+For example, depending on other depedencies or specific python version you might need, it can lead to taking a few hours downgrading pytorch versions, cuda version, python versions etc. until the fragile depedency set up is done.
+In this case because you likely will use the `vllm` library for fast inference with llms, it means we are forced to use `python 3.9` and **not** putting pytorch stuff in the setup.py